CreatorDev/LetMeCreate/Readme.md

 ```
 In the image (a tarball in bin/pistachio), you should see the examples in /usr/bin/letmecreate_examples.

-To compile only the library:
+To compile only the library (only possible once you built Openwrt once):

 ```sh
 $ make package/letmecreate/{clean,compile} -j1 V=s